How Dry Beans Can Stretch Food Dollars Further

 Experimenting With New-To-You Varieties of Beans

-Most often we tend to purchase the foods that are familiar to us.
-It’s good to cook family favorites, but it is also good to venture out and experiment with new types of food.
+Most often, we tend to purchase the foods that are familiar to us.
+It’s good to cook family favorites but also to venture out and experiment with new types of food.

-Because dry beans and peas reduce the cost of groceries, you can purchase varieties that are new to you and experiment with different types of recipes without risking a lot of money.
+Because dry beans and peas reduce the cost of groceries, you can purchase varieties that are new to you and experiment with different recipes without risking a lot of money.

 Preparing Dry Beans for Cooking